 You will need about 10 minutes to prep some of the ingredients, this includes washing and drying the herbs.

 You also need to lightly toast the chopped walnuts (about ¼ cup).
 Transfer the nuts to a bowl and allow to cool down prior to processing the pesto.

 Place the chopped 6-8 garlic scapes in the bowl of a food processor, pulse for about 30 seconds.

 Add the toasted walnuts, basil leaves, parsley, cheese and lemon juice.
 Pulse together for another 30 seconds or until coarsely chopped.
-Scrape down sides of bowl.
+Scrape downsides of the bowl.

 With the food processor on low, slowly drizzle the olive oil in the mixture for about 30-60 seconds or until desired consistency.

-The only thing left to do is season to taste and enjoy!
+The only thing left to do is to season to taste and enjoy!

 Any variation of pesto, including this garlic pesto, can be served with:

 Pasta: Tradition will dictate linguine, but this sauce also clings to twisty pastas like fusilli, gemelli, trofie or strozzapreti.

 Sandwich spread: Spread thinly in your favorite sandwich introduces a wonderful new flavor.